Cenote Atik: Art Meets Jungle

 For most travelers, 4 to 5 days is the sweet spot: enough for the beach, a cenote day, the ruins, a day trip, and some genuine downtime.
 A long weekend covers the highlights at a fast pace, while a week or more lets you settle into Tulum’s slow rhythm and explore the wider region, from Bacalar to Chichen Itza.
 When in doubt, add a day; almost no one leaves Tulum wishing they had stayed less.

 For picture-perfect weather and full energy, December to April, booked early.
-For the smart balance, May or early November.
+For the smart balance, May or November.
 For the lowest prices and quiet beaches, June to October, with flexible plans and an eye on the beach reports.
-Tell us what matters most and we will help you time it, then plan the trip around your dates.

 Payment methods in Tulum: when you need cash, where cards add fees, the smartest ways to get pesos, and how to dodge the bad exchange rates.